 Read on to find out more about this state-of-the-art procedure!

 Dental implants are metal-based roots comprised of titanium metal that are secured to your jaw and capped with dental crowns to make up for missing teeth.
 Titanium is often the metal of choice because it is not rejected by your body and can last for many, many years due to its strength.

-Here is a step-by-step guide to help you better understand what’s involved in a the procedure for Colorado Springs best dental implants Here at Star Dental Institute, we believe that a firm knowledge of what’s to be expected makes for a more pleasant experience for both parties.
+Here is a step-by-step guide to help you better understand what’s involved in a procedure for Colorado Springs's best dental implants Here at Star Dental Institute, we believe that a firm knowledge of what’s to be expected makes for a more pleasant experience for both parties.

-- Dr. Moore than creates a precise incision over the area of the gum where the implant will be secured.
+Dr. Moore then creates a precise incision over the area of the gum where the implant will be secured.

 Following this initial procedure, you will undergo the following final set of steps to ensure that the implant is secure and appears symmetrical with the rest of your teeth:

 Here at Star Dental Institute, we’re proud to offer affordable dental services with financing options and cost-cutting payment services.
-At any given time you can check with us for free consultations, X-rays, and specials.
-We work closely with manufacturers which allows us to provide lower costs to our patients than other dentists in the area.
+At any given time, you can check with us for free consultations, X-rays, and specials.
+We work closely with manufacturers, allowing us to provide lower costs to our patients than other dentists in the area.

 Dental implants are also invaluable to those affected by speech defects as a result of poorly fitted dentures.
 Dentures are the less expensive and less laborious option for getting those pearly whites, but when they are not made well, they can result in unclear speech and mumbling.
 With dental implants, not only will you have gorgeous white teeth, you will also regain the ability to speak to people with confidence.

 Because dental implants allow you to reach in between your teeth much easier, you will develop better oral hygiene and avoid tooth decay.
 Dental implants also help preserve tooth tissues that are lost when teeth are cut for bridgework.